dylanbmorgan/ims-plot/README.md

 excellent tutorial of the command line, I would personally recommend [Ryans Tutorials](https://ryanstutorials.net/linuxtutorial/).

-They are intended to be used with the Gaussian09 software...
+They are intended to be used with the Gaussian09 software.
+They have not been tested on other Gaussian versions, however there should be compatibility between versions.
+These scripts will not work with other quantum chemistry software.

 Additionally, this repository has only been tested on a system using the linux kernel.
 As it is exclusively written in python and bash, it should also work on